lawrenceevalyn/THE-DISS/README.md

 # Research Log

+##November 11, 2017

+####Explaining fields to Olli:

+passing the exam means proving that I am ready to write my first chapter

+and to write a chapter that I know will actually fit inside of the dissertation as a while, I now need to have about a 50% understanding of what the hell my dissertation is ABOUT

+Lawrence: like: are all my chapters going to be “compare two authors and how they use one genre”?
+(I…. think so???)

+Lawrence: are my other chapters “Ann Radcliffe, Charlotte Smith, and the gothic novel” and “Mary Robinson, Samuel Taylor Coleridge, and the periodical poem”?

+Lawrence: if so, is three chapters enough?? cuz I only have three chapters worth of ideas in that format

+Lawrence: and/or do I think I’ll come up with other ideas in that format?

+Lawrence: or are my chapters more different from each other? like, maybe I write about More & Wordsworth, and all the ballad stuff goes into a different chapter that’s just about “okay but most of what people were reading was fun stuff like songs and ghost stories”

+Lawrence: and that’s the one where I talk about my emerging theory of timeliness

+Lawrence: or is timeliness not a chapter, but in fact the overarching theme of the whole diss?

+Lawrence: who knows!!! hopefully me, in a month!

+## November 8, 2017

+Meeting with mom about Shakespeare!

+Updates on progress:
+- I sent mom some abstracts
+-- progressive structuration - similar questions as me about how to look at plot at a large scale, but a -- Hewitt's paper - he did basically the same thing we did technically speaking, but then extracted just one mathematical feature (Eigenvector centrality) and saw a long-term historical trend in that figure
+--- we can be different by looking at more/different figures, and seeing what correlated with genres; we're interested -- Personae - a pretty (but uninteresting too), only two plays, and yet sufficient for presentation at ADH
+--- what we're doing better is looking at genre, wider variety of statistics available, more plays, more useful tool

+- Word Vectors: mom did this in 1999! we should do something with this, for 2019...?
+-- topic models are just dimensionality and math, nothing remotely semantic to them; word vectors get more semantically involved because they pay attention to word contexts
+--- runs on individual words; for every individual word see what words occur around it, coming up with a vector,
+---- what is the usage of "Gothic"? ***
+-- began as a technique to automatically build thesaurae (which could then be used to expand querys for search!) -- but published it as a query expansion technique, not as a text analysis technique

+Project status:
+- quotations: going more slowly; mom met with her and she should be done with GREs this week and resuming research again
+- networks: almost had all the data etc today! but it will be Friday
+- comparing plays to movie scripts, waiting on Manisha

+Potential future development: if networks are indeed useful for genre, train a neural network on them and see if it can identify genre
+- compare English, French, and Asian plays from different time periods

 ## November 1, 2017

 Reading Rita Felski -- I am energized by a desire to recuperate the emotional *use* to which the Gothic can be put as an outlet and coping mechanism for suffering, for social subjection, for lack of futurity